What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 Pants // Hat // Location: Ait Ben Haddou

-5. Maxi Dresses Are Your Friend
+5. Colorful Maxi Dresses

 What to wear in Morocco as a female tourist - wearing a yellow dress in Marrakech in Jardin Majorelle